Mental Health and the Holidays

 Meet the Author: Rae Buchanan

-Rae Buchanan (she/her) is a counseling intern at Space Between Counseling Services working under the supervision of Diana Harden.
-She is deeply curious about the stories we hold within and values an empathetic, person-centered approach to counseling.
+Rae Buchanan (she/her) is deeply curious about the stories we hold within and values an empathetic, person-centered approach to counseling.
 Rae is LGBTQIA+ affirming and dedicated to working with artists of all kinds.
 With a background rich in the performing arts, she is aware of the specific mental and emotional trauma and struggles that are often associated with creative work.
 Rae also specializes in working with university students, University Students, ADHD, Anxiety, Depression, Life and Career Transitions.

 Rae is currently accepting new clients.
 Interested in working with Rae Contact Niina Bacha to schedule your therapeutic fit call today support@spacebetweencounselingservices.com or call 443-240-5207